Do you need a logo for your cleaning business?

 Researching the Competition

 Do you know who your competitors are?
-While some companies might have to search to identify their competition, cleaning is primarily a local service.
+New York maid services near you While some companies might have to search to identify their competition, cleaning is primarily a local service.
 The chances are good that the majority of your competitors are located within a short distance of you.
 You may already know them.

 Even if you think you have a solid grasp of the competition, you should spend some time doing research.
 Google cleaning services in your area, look at industry guides and directories, and check out crowd review sites like Yelp.
 The more you know about your competitors, the easier it will be for you to differentiate yourself from them.

-Once you have identified your competitors, the next step is to figure out the things that make your company special.
-You should ask yourself the following questions:
+Most importantely, once you have identified your competitors, the next step is to figure out the things that make your company special.
+In my opinion, you should ask yourself the following questions before creating a logo for a cleaning business:

 1) What services do I offer that my competitors don’t?